RPDJF/SARIF-NG/README.md

 ---

+## frontend-v2

+Frontend V2 is not served by default yet.
+Take a look at [frontend-v2 readme](./srcs/frontend-v2/README.md)

 ## 🔧 Using / Launching

 Just like the original project, SARIF-NG runs on **Docker** 🐳 with a **Makefile** to standardize commands.